GiorgosK96/Online_Agenda_App/README.md

 # Online Agenda App

 A web-based agenda application that allows users to manage their appointments, events, and schedules efficiently.
-Built using PHP (XAMPP) for the backend and FullCalendar.js for event management.
+Built using HTML, PHP, JavaScript, MySQL, and FullCalendar.js for event management.

 ## Features